https://bristoworalhistory.org/ohms/viewer.php?cachefile=OHP-0004-02_Abner_Bruce.xml#segment0

 BM: Prairie Oil Company.

 AB: I believe they're actually the ones that built it.
-And then Sinclair bought
+And then Sinclair bought the Prairie Oil Company.

 MM: I need some information on the early oil companies--